exercism/v3/languages/csharp/exercises/concept/randomness/.meta/design.md

 - Know how to implement randomness with `System.Random` in C#.
 - Know that no seed is required
 - Know that both integers and real numbers can be generated
+- Know that once generated random numbers can be easily used for many purposes (including non-numeric ones).

 ## Out of scope